Why Is It Hard to Connect With My Mother?

 • overwhelmed by the relationship

-Even when love exists underneath, the connection may still feel blocked, strained, or incomplete.
+Even when love exists underneath, the connection may still feel strained, blocked, painful, or incomplete.
+Many people long for closeness with their mother while also carrying fear, disappointment, anger, grief, or emotional hurt.

-Family Constellations explores how trauma, interrupted connection, unconscious loyalty, emotional entanglement, and unresolved family dynamics may affect the relationship between mother and child across generations.
+Family Constellations explores how trauma, interrupted attachment, emotional entanglement, unconscious loyalty, and unresolved family dynamics may affect the mother–child relationship across generations.

 The Importance of the Mother Relationship